 The Concordat sets out the expectations and responsibilities of researchers, their managers, employers and funders.
 It aims to increase the attractiveness and sustainability of research careers in the UK and to improve the quantity, quality and impact of research for the benefit of UK society and the economy.

-As part of our commitment to HR Excellence, and following our reaccreditation in November 2013, we have completed a review of our practice against “The Concordat”.
-Below are a 4 year review, a detailed review of actions against the 2013 – 2015 plan, and a revised plan to 2017.
-The Action Plan will be monitored by the Researcher Development and Support Operational Working Group reporting to the Research & Knowledge Transfer Committee in collaboration with the HR Leadership Team.
+As part of our commitment to HR Excellence, and following our reaccreditation in May 2016, we continue to review our practice against “The Concordat” and have submitted a review of progress against our 2016-2018 Action Plan and a revised plan for the next two years.
+Below are summary and detailed reviews of actions against the 2016 - 2018 plan, and a revised plan to 2020.
+The Action Plan will be monitored by the Researcher Development and Support Group working in collaboration with College researcher and early career support groups, the HR Leadership Team and reporting to the University Research Committee.